lab1092/blender-manual_ja/manual/render/freestyle/parameter_editor/line_style/strokes.rst

 Sketchy
    This chaining option allows for generating chains of feature edges with sketchy multiple strokes.
-   Basically, it generates :guilabel:`Round` strokes instead of a single one.
+   Basically, it generates *Round* strokes instead of a single one.
    It is only really useful if you use some random-driven modifiers in the line style!

 Rounds